halohalospecial/atom-animated-page-scroll/README.md

 ### Settings

-You can change the Scroll Duration in the package settings.
+You can change the scroll duration and number of rows to scroll in the package settings.

 ### Screenshot